 - R&B Talent: Her song “I Can’t Wait Until I See My Baby’s Face” became a local hit in Chicago.

-- Older and Wiser: Sonji Roi was one year older than Ali when they met 23 to his 22.
+- Older and Wiser: Sonji was one year older than Ali when they met 23 to his 22.

 Conclusion:

 Sonji Roi’s story is one of self-worth, resilience, and independence.
 She was not just Muhammad Ali’s first wife but a woman who dared to stay true to herself.
-Sonji Roi refused to conform to expectations that didn’t align with her values.
+Sonji refused to conform to expectations that didn’t align with her values.
 In doing so, she became a quiet symbol of empowerment.
 Her courage to walk away from fame to protect her identity ensures that Sonji Roi will always be remembered as more than a name in Ali’s story; she was a woman who chose herself.
 Read More Like This: Wendy Rossmeyer

 FAQs